 When I told people I was going to Sri Lanka, most people seemed surprised.
 I was asked numerous questions.
 Is there anything to do?
 What are the beaches like?
 Is it safe?
 There are countless viral videos doing the rounds on the Maldives, and Mauritius is on every list of top honeymoon destinations, but little is known about the diverse Indian Ocean island of Sri Lanka.
 Perhaps that is part of it’s charm; wouldn’t it be nice if it stayed that way?
 Unfortunately, that is unlikely.
-This hidden gem is becoming more and more fashionable and it won’t be long before it is on the next Lonely Planet’s ‘Best Islands To Visit’ list.
+This hidden gem is becoming more and more fashionable.
+There are so many reasons to visit Sri Lanka, that it won’t be long before it is on the next Lonely Planet’s ‘Best Islands To Visit’ list.
 My advice – go see it before the crowds arrive!
 So what is so special about this country that is the same size as Ireland?

 Located in the Indian Ocean, expect numerous white sandy beaches, stunning scenery and a hot tropical climate.
 But you probably already knew that much… However, unlike some of it’s neighbours, Sri Lanka has so much more to offer.
 There are a staggering eight UNESCO World Heritage Sites (FYI Ireland has three), thousands of elephants, hundreds of leopards, tea plantations, amazing food and let’s not forget it’s low cost of living.
 The island practically screams adventure.
 In fact I urge you not to go for a beach holiday.
 If you just want to chill out on a beach go to one of the other Indian Ocean islands.
 However, if it is adventure you seek – go to Sri Lanka.
 You can climb a 660 foot tall rock to see the sunrise, go on safari in the afternoon and flake out on a white sandy beach in the evening.
 Sri Lanka is an enchanting island that seduced me many times over during my visit.
 Here are some of my highlights.